dbrown725/PhaserFun/README.md

       https://devcenter.heroku.com/articles/heroku-cli#download-and-install
  - Followed directions to convert configure app to run as php https://gist.github.com/wh1tney/2ad13aa5fbdd83f6a489
- - In the root of my local application ran in Git Bash the below command which sets my previously created Heroku app as a remote: heroku git:remote -a phaserfun
+ - In the root of my local application run the below command which sets my previously created Heroku app as a remote: heroku git:remote -a phaserfun
  - Run the below command to let Heroku know this is a php app